 Short, well-used trails lead from the loop road to the bridges, and a moderately difficult, unmaintained, 5 mile path connects all three, following the path of the two canyons (Armstrong

 ) with highway 95 - this climbs the far side of Armstrong Canyon then crosses a bushy plateau for 2 miles to the main road.
-This used to be the main entrance to the national monument, prior to construction of the current access road.
+This was once the main entrance to the national monument, prior to construction of the current access road.

 Full descriptions of the trails to the three bridges